sieste/doit/README.md

 - add @seealso tags
 - add links to roxygen blocks (had/r-pkgs/man)
 - add example data
-- replace `crossing` by `expand`
-- in vignette plot truth and approximation side-by-side instead of contour over raster
 - add argument `near` to specify starting point in `doit_propose_new`
-- write vignettes for 1d and 2d function, using the package functions
+- add prose to 1d vignette
+- add prose to 2d vignette
 - make `GGfun` more efficient by accounting for symmetry
 - in `doit_fit` and `doit_update` check for duplicate design points
+- improve efficiency of `doit_estimate_w`